seetapsych/seetapsych-lib/README.md

 Each attribute may depend on one or more algorithm modules for computation.

 **The key capability of the framework is dependency-driven automation:** users only need to specify which attributes they want to obtain.
 Based on the requested attributes and their declared dependencies, the framework automatically resolves all required algorithm modules and assembles them into an optimized computation graph.
+A concrete example is shown in [Fig. 4](#figure-graph).

 <div align="center">
+  <a id="figure-graph"></a>
   <img src="https://raw.githubusercontent.com/seetapsych/seetapsych-lib/main/assets/graph.png" width="640"/>
-  <p><em>Example of a computation graph constructed from requested attributes</em></p>
+  <p><em><strong>Figure 4.</strong> Example of a computation graph constructed from requested attributes</em></p>
 </div>

 The computation graph is executed by a Runner, which processes images or videos and produces the requested attributes.
 By default, the Runner automatically detects the available hardware environment and prioritizes GPU acceleration for algorithm inference when a supported GPU is present.

-The example above walks through a concrete dependency chain aligned with the diagram:
+The example in [Fig. 4](#figure-graph) walks through a concrete dependency chain aligned with the diagram:
 - First, the input image is processed by the Face module, which produces `face/landmarks` and `face/dense_landmarks`.
 - `face/landmarks` is then consumed by the Emo module, which outputs `face/expression`, `face/action_units`, and `face/dimensional_affect`.
 - `face/dense_landmarks` feeds into the Hertz module, which estimates the `face/heart_rate` attribute.